TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 9. REVIEW OF BAC

-9.1) The Board Nomination Committee must review the term of office and performance of the BAC and each of its members annually to determine whether the BAC and members have carried out their duties in accordance with their terms of reference.
+9.1) The Board Nomination and Remuneration Committee must review the term of office and performance of the BAC and each of its members annually to determine whether the BAC and members have carried out their duties in accordance with their terms of reference.

 10. AMENDMENT OF THE TERMS OF REFERENCE